ValerioSacco/PhotoSi/README.md

 It also sends events to the Orders Service when a product is created, updated, or deleted, allowing the Orders Service to keep its product data in sync.

 ### Address Book Service
-The service expose only GET endpoints to retrive the list of available shipment addresses and the details of a specific address.
+The service expose only GET endpoints to retrieve the list of available shipment addresses and the details of a specific address.
 It is used by the Users Service to validate the shipment address associated to a user when the user is modified.<br>

 ### Gateway Service
 The interaction with the system is centralized using a gateway service, built with Yarp, which exposes a single entry point for all client requests.
 It exposes also the Swagger UI for each service, allowing users to interact with the APIs.